 Award-winning chef Pierre Gagnaire, the twice elected Chef of the Year Gault & Millau, heads Gaya

 at the new Sofitel restaurant in Chatelaillon, in the Charente Maritime, offering quality “seashore cuisine” at prices that won’t break the bank.

 Les Grandes Verres

-Bar, Cocktail Bar, Restaurant, French, Contemporary, none
+Bar, Cocktail Bar, Restaurant, French, Contemporary

 In the always exciting Palais de Tokyo contemporary art space, the new restaurant Les Grands Verres